Cheap internet plans and providers 2025

 The cheapest internet provider isn’t always the one with the lowest monthly price.
 We consider how much equipment fees will add to your bill and how much money you can save with price-lock policies and any bundling discounts.

-For each provider, you’ll find their cheapest plan available, plus the next cheapest internet plan for those who may be looking for a little more speed.
-We’ve also highlighted special offers or savings for each provider, as well as some things to look out for, such as contract requirements.
+For each provider, you’ll find their cheapest plan available, plus the next cheapest internet plan for those who may be in the market for a little more speed.
+We’ve also highlighted special offers or savings for each provider, as well as some things to keep in mind, such as contract requirements.
 Many providers offer monthly deals on their service, like special perks if you buy a plan or discounted plans for a limited time.
 We also include our Allconnect rating for each provider, which is awarded based on affordability, performance, value and customer satisfaction.
 Each category contains multiple sub-factors, all of which are weighted differently to impact the provider’s overall score.
 Keep in mind that all providers and plans listed below are not available in all areas.

 Our picks for cheapest internet